syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 ## Enable Legend

-You can enable or disable the legend by using the *visible* option in **legend**.
+You can enable or disable the legend by using the [visible](../api/ejchart#members:legend-visible) option in [legend](../api/ejchart#members:legend).
 By default, it is enabled in chart.

 {% highlight js %}